-Based on the results obtained the company will look at future expansion plans with these partners in other countries and will also actively keep looking for mutually beneficial tie ups with similar large partners and corporates.
+With merger of Uber operations with Grab, the Company is working with Grab for smooth transition of operations of Battery Electric Vehicles.
+Based on the results obtained the Company will look at future expansion plans in other countries for mutually beneficial tie ups.